apache/maven-site/content/markdown/configure.md

 can be used to supply additional options to it.
 E.g. JVM memory settings could be defined with the value `-Xms256m -Xmx512m`.

+## `MAVEN_ARGS` environment variable:

+Starting with Maven 4, this variable contains arguments passed to Maven before CLI arguments.
+E.g., options and goals could be defined with the value `-B -V checkstyle:checkstyle`.

 ## `settings.xml` file:

 Located in USER_HOME/.m2 the settings files is designed to contain any